Written by: Rabin Nabizadeh / Published date: November 11, 2017

 What Does a Restraining Order Do?

-Some orders require the abuser to move out of a shared home.
+Some orders require the accused to move out of a shared home.
 If children are involved, the court can order temporary child custody or temporary custody terms.

-The judge may also ban the abuser from having or buying guns.
+The judge may also ban the accused from having or buying guns.
 This includes possession of firearms, concealed firearms, or any firearm pursuant to court orders.

 Some people also use these orders as part of safety planning.
-Victims can get help through address confidentiality services, wrap-around services, or a domestic violence advocate.
+Protected Persons can get help through address confidentiality services, wrap-around services, or a domestic violence advocate.

 Types of Domestic Violence Protective Orders